Does what happens at YC stay at YC? – TechCrunch

 Notably, Biggar says that YC didn’t give him a warning or the option to take down any posts before ushering him out of the broader YC community, though he suspected it was becoming stricter about its community rules.
 A week before he was booted, Biggar says that Y Combinator reminded founders about a “no leak” policy within Bookface.

 YC offers a different recounting of the events, saying it was only “recently” notified of Biggar’s tweet through someone in the YC community and that all founders are given a warning.
-YC also states that a founder is removed only after violating the terms “multiple” times, while Biggar maintains that he only once tweeted about Bookface.
+YC also states that a founder is removed only after violating its terms “multiple” times, while Biggar maintains that he only once tweeted about Bookface.
 Asked about other examples of Biggar violating its terms, YC declined to comment further.

 Says Biggar now of these recent events: “I got criticized for not posting it internally, which I think is kind of bullshit.
 But, you know, the reason I didn’t post it internally is just that I had no faith in Y Combinator doing the right thing.
 I didn’t think that going public would do anything, either.
 I mean, I’m not someone who actually matters here.”